robertdj/RDP/README.md

 The C++ code is based on [a Gist from TimSC](https://gist.github.com/TimSC/0813573d77734bcb6f2cd2cf6cc7aa51).
 At the time of implementation the code in the Gist is released under CC0.
-I believe that this makes it okay to release the {RDP} package under the GPL license, that is required for compiled code linking against R.
+I believe that this makes it okay to release the {RDP} package under the GPL license -- as is required for compiled code linking against R.